 - In addition to evaluating your professional work, the recommendation should describe the potential for collaboration between the home and host institution and the suitability of the applicant for the role of being an ambassador of Finland, his/her host institution, and the Fulbright Finland program.

 The recommendation can be, for example, from the Dean of the Faculty, Head of Department, or other as appropriate (doctoral students should have their supervisor’s recommendation).

-The grantees are required to submit a final report and results to Fulbright Finland within 14 days upon the completion of the visit.
-Fulbright Finland will also send a follow-up inquiry one year after the visit on continuing home and host institution collaboration and Fulbright Finland information sharing at the Finnish home institution.
+The grantees are required to submit a final report and results to the Fulbright Finland Foundation within 14 days upon the completion of the visit.
+The Fulbright Finland Foundation will also send a follow-up inquiry one year after the visit on continuing home and host institution collaboration and Fulbright Finland information sharing at the Finnish home institution.

 Travel Grantee 2016, University of Minnesota

 The Fulbright Finland Foundation is a private, independent, not-for-profit organization based in Helsinki, Finland.
 The Foundation’s aim is